By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Furthermore, when most webmasters make changes to their website structure, the sitemap is updated with the new URLs.
 It can, therefore, take a very long time for the old URLs to be re-crawled and for Google to recognize that there is a redirect in place.

-The solution is to upload a copy of the old sitemap to webmaster tools, along with the new version.
-This will expedite Google finding the redirects, and indexing the new pages, removing the old pages from the SERPs in the process.
+The solution is to upload a copy of the old sitemap to webmaster tools along with the new version.
+This will expedite Google finding the redirects, indexing the new pages, as well as removing the old pages from the SERPs in the process.

-This tactic of uploading the old sitemap is well regarded as best practice when it comes to migrating URL structures, but in the Hangout John Mueller stressed that you should not leave the old sitemap file there forever.
-In fact, he recommended that it being limited to just six months.
+This tactic of uploading the old sitemap is well regarded as best practice when it comes to migrating URL structures.
+In the Hangout, John Mueller stressed that you should not leave the old sitemap file there forever.
+He recommended that you should remove the old sitemap from Google after just six months.